 - Prep your materials

-Lastly, prep the wax paper.
-Cut a length of it and fold it in half, making a crease at the center. - Sprinkle grated crayons over the wax paper
+Next, prep the wax paper.
+Cut a length of it and fold it in half, making a crease at the center.
+We laid the wax paper over a kitchen towel. - Grate your crayons

-Carefully set the wax paper sandwich on your ironing board between layers of newsprint (the newsprint will protect your iron from being damaged by the melting crayon).
+Carefully cover the wax paper sandwich with layers of newsprint or another kitchen towel (these will protect your iron from being damaged by the melting crayon).
 Iron the sandwich enough to melt the crayon.

-Make as many as desired.
-Replace the newsprint as it gets oily and covered in crayon. - Create heart shapes!
+Make as many as desired. - Create heart shapes!

-Hang the hearts in a sunny window and enjoy!
+Hang the heartstrings in a sunny window and enjoy!
+Aren’t they so sweet?!

 Want more seasonal and holiday craft ideas for your family?
 You’ll find lots in my book, The Artful Year: Celebrating the Seasons & Holidays with Crafts & Recipes, including 23 spring crafts, 10+ summer crafts, 28 autumn crafts, and 39 winter crafts.